E-Sh4rk/KururinTAS/KuruBot/README.md

 ### Configuring the bot

 - Depending on what kind of problem you want to solve, you can configure the bot by clicking on `Load config` and choosing the right configuration file
 - These configuration files have the extension `.ini`.
-They contain some parameters for the bot
+They contain some parameters for the bot.
+- In term of complexity, damageless < noWC < WC.
+Here is a quick description of the predefined configruations:
+  - `config_wc_precise_default.ini`: The default configuration.
+Adapted to wall clips that need precision but do not need exploration.
+  - `config_wc_less_precise_default.ini`: Adapted to wall clips that need less precision but a little more exploration.
+  - `*_no_life_prediction.ini`: Disable the life prediction optimisation.
+Can be useful when the bot refuse to perform/continue a wall clip because the helirin has too few life/invulnerability left.
+  - `config_no_wc_strict.ini`: Disable wall clips by forbidding to be in a wall.
+  - `config_no_wc_relaxed.ini`: Disable wall clips without forbidding to be in a wall.
+Useful when the starting state is in a wall, but that no new wall clip should be performed.
+  - `config_damageless.ini`: For damageless (of course, no wall clip possible).
+  - `config_damageless_greedier.ini`: For damageless, with a greedier search.
+A solution may be found faster, but it may be less optimal.

 ### Loading a map